Skip to main content

 --env-dir-path-p./environmentsBase path for saving output files

-The env_id is converted to a Python module name (my-envmy_env) and imported.
-The module must be installed (via vf-install or uv pip install).
+Environment IDs are converted to Python module names (my-envmy_env) and imported.
+Modules must be installed (via prime env install or uv pip install).
 The --env-args flag passes arguments to your load_environment() function:

 prime eval run my-env -a '{"difficulty": "hard", "num_examples": 100}'